This is the multi-page printable view of this section. Click here to print.

 • Refer to the supported OS list

-Total number of vulnerabilitiesVulnerability assessment summary
+Total number of vulnerabilitiesSummary of vulnerability assessment results

 Table.
 Summary of Vulnerability Inspection Results